Moving Out of State: How to Start Your Apartment Search in a New State

 Planning your apartment search

-Regardless of whether you are moving out of state for a new job, a new university or just a fresh start, it makes sense to take a week or longer to visit your new location, get a feel for your new city or town in order to start your apartment search.
-If you are lucky enough to have a corporate relocation package, you are usually provided with temporary housing.
-Most others are likely to benefit by some inexpensive temporary accommodation where it’s possible.
+Regardless of whether you are moving out of state for a new job, pursuing a degree at a college or university, or just in need of a fresh start, it makes sense to take a week or longer to visit the location you plan on moving to.
+Getting the feel and vibe of your potential home in-person is a great way to start the apartment search process!
+If you are lucky enough to have a corporation relocation package, typically you are provided with temporary housing.
+Many others are likely to benefit by some inexpensive, temporary accommodation where it’s possible.

 Location and transportation